Selling Real Estate

 If it’s spring or summer, plant colourful containers to flank your entrance.
 If it’s autumn, rake leaves.
 During winter, clear the snow and ice from your walkway.
 Whatever the season, look closely to determine if any repairs are needed.
 All loose cement or rotting wood should be replaced.

 Many serious buyers will want to drive by your home after the sun goes down.
-Remember to ensure that all outdoor light bulbs are turned on in order to show your home in its best light when you are selling real estate.
+Remember to ensure that all outdoor light bulbs are turned on in order to show your home in its best light.